taeyoungP/README_Generator/README.md

 After running the app with the command, it will prompt the user to provide inputs for generating README file.

 User must provide project title, project description, license used for the project (choose The Unlicense if no license was used), GitHub username, and email address.
-Other inputs are optional, but it is recommended user to input someting for each section for quality README file.
+Other inputs are optional, but it is recommended user to input something for each section for quality README file.
 If not applicable, please leave blank('') for installation instruction and test instructions, and input 'N/A' for other sections.

 README file is also generated with Table of contents and user will be able to jump to corresponding content by clicking the list from the Table of contents.